tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

-Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0r  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs v0.7.1 Logos that support system info, flag and pull based album art color system? v0.7.2 Background sideshow, auto seasonal fallback images v0.7.3 Toggle visibility buttons v0.7.5r GPMDP Support (Likely will a very be limited version similar to how spotify was at first I will look into their API and see if I can add the missing stuff that isn't in the example in future releases)
+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs v0.7.1 Logos that support system info, flag and pull based album art color system? v0.7.2r Background sideshow, auto seasonal and holiday fallback images (Having issues finding images) v0.7.3 Toggle visibility buttons v0.7.5r GPMDP Support (Likely will a very be limited version similar to how spotify was at first I will look into their API and see if I can add the missing stuff that isn't in the example in future releases) v0.7.6 Small versions of music player and clock?, volume changer

 v0.8.0r - Weather & News support
 v0.9.0r - Appointments